National Paints (Dubai Metro): Station layout

-As with many stations on the Red Line, Jabal Ali lies on a viaduct paralleling the eastern side of Sheikh Zayed Road.
+As with many stations on the Red Line, National Paints Station lies on a viaduct paralleling the eastern side of Sheikh Zayed Road.
 It is a type 1 elevated station with two side platforms and two tracks on the Red Line.
 It also connects to the Route 2020 branch line.
 Passengers access the station through a concourse at ground level.